Afang Soup

 Semovita is smooth, easy to prepare, and very popular.
 It has a neutral taste that allows the rich flavor of the Afang soup to shine.

-Serve your Afang soup hot, with any swallow of your choice.
-Use your hands to scoop, dip, and enjoy, itโs the authentic way to experience the texture and richness of this dish.
+Serve your Afang soup hot with any swallow of your choice.
+Use your hands to scoop, dip, and enjoy.
+Itis the authentic way to experience the texture and richness of this dish.
+And when it comes to drinks, a pot this rich deserves something refreshing on the side.

 How to Store and Reheat Afang Soup